projectcalico/calico/docs/mesos/README.md

 ### b.)
 Manual
 For an in-depth walkthrough of the full installation procedure performed by the RPMs, see the [Calico-Mesos Manual Install Guide](ManualInstallCalicoMesos.md).

 ### c.)
-Dockerized Deployment
+Dockerized Deployment (Automated)
 For those of you that don't want to install mesos onto your hosts, we've dockerized the services and already included Calico in them.
-See the [Dockerized Mesos Guide](DockerizedDeployment.md) for info on how to get up and running, fast.
+Check out the [Vagrant Dockerized Mesos Guide](DockerizedVagrant.md) for info on how to get up and running, fast.

+### d.)
+Dockerized Deployment (Manual)
+To run the dockerized mesos cluster by hand, check out the [Dockerized Mesos Guide](DockerizedDeployment.md).

 ## 3. Launching Tasks
 Calico is compatible with all frameworks which use the new NetworkInfo protobuf when launching tasks.
 Marathon has introduced limited support for this.
-For an early peek at using this , use `mesosphere/marathon:v0.14.0-RC2`.
+For an early peek at using this , use `mesosphere/marathon:v0.14.0`.

 But first, you'll need to open tcp port 8080 on your firewall Marathon port on your firewall to connect to Marathon.